 - Fajitas: Let’s start with the obvious – fajita veggies are a key ingredient in fajitas!
 Create a “build-your-own” fajita spread by serving with tortillas, other fillings (chicken, steak, shrimp, beans) and an assortment of your favorite toppings (salsa, guac, cheese, sour cream).
 Check out these Halloumi Fajitas for a delicious vegetarian option!

 - Tex-Mex + Mexican Dishes: Use them as a filling or topping in all your favorite Tex-Mex or Mexican dishes like tacos, burritos, quesadillas and nachos.
+These Chicken Fajita Tacos are a delicious example.

 - Eggs: Add to omelets, scrambles and frittatas.